Hahkobeh/cooking-instructor/README.md

 # [Access the website here!](https://cooking-instructor.vercel.app/)

+Note: Please use Google Chrome when accessing the site link or running it locally.

 # About

 This is our cooking instructor application, it is aimed at helping prospective chefs learn to cook.